vstuv123/FOCP-Game-Project-BSDS-2A/README.md

   - Medium: 4x4.
   - Hard: 6x6.
 - After each game, players can choose to replay or exit.

-### Controls
-- Use the mouse to select grid positions.
-- Follow on-screen prompts for navigating through menus.

 ---

 Enjoy the game and happy playing!